V-Sekai-fire/fire-smol-slimes/README.md

 A Smol Slime requires the following components:

+I want to design a 20-tracker Smol Slime for game development animation motion capture.

 # Bill of materials

 - Receiver eByte Dongle (E104-BT5040U) (Like two receivers for 20 trackers).